General Theory for Group Resetting with Application to Avoidance: Acknowledgments

-\textit{Acknowledgments}---J.L., S.-G.Y., and L.L. acknowledge financial support from the Swedish Research Council (Grant No. 2021-04080).
-J.L and S.-G.Y are supported by postdoctoral fellowships from the Kempestiftelserna (Grant No. JCK22-0026.3) and the Carl Tryggers Stiftelse f{\"o}r Vetenskaplig Forskning (Grant No. CTS 22:2243), respectively.
-H.J.P is supported by the National Research Foundation of Korea grant funded by the Korean government (MSIT) (Grant No. RS-2023-00214071, RS-2023-NR075951, and RS-2024-00460958).
-This work is also supported by the Swedish Foundation for International Cooperation in Research and Higher Education (STINT) (Grant No. MG2022-9405).
+J.L., S.-G.Y., and L.L. acknowledge financial support from the Swedish Research Council (Grant No.~2021-04080).
+J.L and S.-G.Y are supported by postdoctoral fellowships from the Kempestiftelserna (Grant No.~JCK22-0026.3) and the Carl Tryggers Stiftelse f{\"o}r Vetenskaplig Forskning (Grant No.~CTS 22:2243), respectively.
+H.J.P is supported by the National Research Foundation of Korea grant funded by the Korean government (MSIT) (Grant No.~RS-2023-00214071, RS-2023-NR075951, and RS-2024-00460958).
+This work is also supported by the Swedish Foundation for International Cooperation in Research and Higher Education (STINT) (Grant No.~MG2022-9405) and Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (Grant No.~RS-2025-02312897).